-The course will introduce and provide students with higher mathematical concepts pertinent to engineering and increase students' competency in using mathematical techniques solving mathematical and engineering problems.
-Topics consist of differentiation and integration of elementary functions, differential equations of first and second order, partial derivatives and double integrals.
-Students are also exposed to associated applied problems.
+This course will introduce and provide students with higher mathematical concepts related to engineering and increase students' competency in using mathematical techniques, solving mathematical and engineering problems.
+Topics consists of differentiation and integration of elementary and transcendental functions, first and second order of linear differential equations, method of Laplace transforms, Fourier series and partial derivatives.
+At the end of this course, students are exposed to the associated applied problems.